alyraffauf/self2025/index.md

 ## Bash

-- Writing good Bash is really hard.
-- It doesn't scale well.
-- BYO rollbacks.
-- writing good Bash is hard
+- Writing good Bash is hard — and debugging it is harder.
+- Scripts mutate the system with no memory or structure.
+- Works great until someone reruns it on a slightly different machine.
+- No built-in rollback, no state tracking, no reproducibility.
+- You are the package manager.

 ---

 ## Ansible

-- Looks declarative, but isn't really.
+- Looks declarative — but it's not truly deterministic.
-- Not reliably reproducible.
-- BYO rollbacks.
+- Final system state depends on execution order and host state.
-- YAML
+- YAML sucks.
+- Still no rollbacks, and testing can be painful.

 ---